 At this point, you should have a mortgage pre-approval in place and if you don’t have a Realtor, you will need to find one through referral or the same way you found me!

 The Realtor will meet with you and go over your wants, needs, areas you want to be in and any other questions you have.

 Your Realtor will have a more powerful tool than the public MLS which will allow them to target certain areas, price ranges and property characteristics which will automatically send you an email once a day with any new property that fits your specifications.

 Your Realtor will be able to advise you on how aggressive you can go on a certain home and still have a chance of the seller agreeing to your price.
-This can differ based upon the sellers situation, how good the market is and how long the property has been on the market for.
+This can differ based upon the seller’s situation, how good the market is and how long the property has been on the market.

-During the process of negotiating you will agree upon a price, subjects date and completion date.
+During the process of negotiating, you will agree upon a price, subject date and completion date.
 The most common time frames you will have are 7 to 14 days for getting all subjects approved and 30 to 60 days for a completion date.

 Your Realtor and Mortgage Broker will help you during the 7 to 14 day period you have to get all the subjects in the offer to purchase completed.
 These can include the following:

 – Finance subject